Gary Ray Bowles: Early life

 Bowles was born in Clifton Forge, Virginia, and was raised in Rupert, West Virginia.
-His father Frank, who worked as a coal miner, had died from black lung disease six months before, and his mother Frances remarried several times.
+His father Frank, who worked as a coal miner, died from black lung disease six months before Bowles was born, and his mother Frances remarried several times.
 Bowles was abused by his second stepfather, a violent alcoholic who also abused Bowles' mother and older brother.
 The abuse continued until, at the age of 13, Bowles fought back and severely injured his stepfather.
 He left home soon thereafter, angered by his mother's decision to remain in the marriage.
-He was homeless for the next few years, earning money as a prostitute to men.
+He was homeless for the next few years, earning money as a sex worker to men.

 In 1982, he was arrested for beating and sexually assaulting his girlfriend, and was sentenced to six years in prison.
-In 1991, after his release from prison, he was convicted of unarmed robbery in the theft of an elderly woman's purse, a crime for which he was sentenced to four more years in prison; he was released in two.
+In 1991, after his release from prison, he was convicted of unarmed robbery in the theft of an elderly woman's purse, a crime for which he was sentenced to four more years in prison; he was released after serving two years.

 Murders

 On March 15, 1994, in Daytona Beach, Florida, Bowles killed his first known victim, John Hardy Roberts, age 59, who had offered him a temporary place to live.
-Bowles beat and strangled him to death, and then stole his credit card which he later used in Kingsland, Georgia and Nashville, Tennessee.
+Bowles beat and strangled him to death, and then stole his credit card which he later used in Kingsland, Georgia, and Nashville, Tennessee.
 Police soon considered him a suspect after finding his fingerprints and probation records at the crime scene.

-Over the next six months, Bowles murdered four other men: 39-year-old David Jarman in Wheaton, Maryland; 72-year-old Milton Bradley in Savannah, Georgia; 47-year-old Alverson Carter Jr. in Atlanta, Georgia; and 38-year-old Albert Morris in Hilliard, Florida.
+Over the next six months, Bowles murdered four other men: 39-year-old David Jarman in Wheaton, Maryland; 72-year-old Milton Bradley in Savannah, Georgia; 47-year-old Alverson Carter Jr. in Atlanta, Georgia; and 37-year-old Albert Morris in Hilliard, Florida.
 His typical modus operandi was to prostitute himself to his victims before beating and strangling them, and stealing their credit cards.

 While on the run, Bowles was put on the FBI's list of the country's 10 Most Wanted Fugitives for his four known victims.
 On November 22, 1994, Bowles was arrested for the murder of Walter Jamelle "Jay" Hinton in Jacksonville Beach, Florida, and confessed to all six murders.

 Following his arrest for the murders, Bowles told police that following his 1991 release from prison he had moved to Daytona Beach, and moved in with a girlfriend and resumed working as a prostitute.
 According to Bowles, his girlfriend became pregnant but then had an abortion after she learned that Bowles was a sex worker.
 Bowles told police officers that he blamed gay men for the abortion, and this led him to becoming a murderer.